🧙♂️ Welcome | The Hermit Way

 🎁 Bonus Points

-All the above characteristics get bonus points if they have 1 or more of the following characteristics:
+All the above characteristics get bonus points if they have one or more of the following characteristics:

 🙂 Simplicity.
 Easy to understand qualitatively and quantitatively